MicrosoftDocs/xamarin-docs/docs/mac/troubleshooting/troubleshooting.md

 [![Verifying the overwrite of a file](troubleshooting-images/entitlements04.png "Verifying the overwrite of a file")](troubleshooting-images/entitlements04-large.png#lightbox)

-## Contacting support (business or enterprise licenses)

-If you have a business or enterprise license, you are eligible to request help directly from Xamarin engineers via support tickets.
-See [xamarin.com/support](http://xamarin.com/support) for details.

 ## Community support on the forums

 The community of developers using Xamarin products is amazing and many visit our [Xamarin.Mac forums](http://forums.xamarin.com/categories/mac) to share experiences and their expertise.
 In addition, Xamarin engineers periodically visit the forum to help.